 - While the cake is still warm, take the end of a wooden spoon or another round object and poke holes all over the top of your cake.
 Pour the jar of sweetened condensed milk over top of the holes as equally as you can.
 Allow the cake to cool completely, refrigerating if necessary.

-- Combine raspberries and sugar in a medium-sized pot.
-Gently crush the raspberries and heat over medium heat while stirring until it starts to bubble slightly.
-Quickly add the flour and whisk vigorously to dissolve the flour into the raspberries.
+- For the raspberry sauce: Combine the raspberries, sugar and flour in a medium-sized pot.
+Gently crush the raspberries and add the lemon juice.
+Cook over medium heat while stirring until it starts to bubble slightly.

 - For the topping: Put your mixing bowl and wire whisk in the freezer for 10 to 15 minutes until it is completely cold.
 Beat the heavy cream on medium-high speed for several minutes until it starts to thicken.
 Add the powdered sugar and continue beating until stiff peaks form.
 Spread over the cake only once the cake is completely cooled.